Pitching at Online Soups

 It will still be a fun evening with the opportunity to persuade a group of friendly people to fund your community project.
 You can read about what it’s like to pitch at Brighton Soup here (although it will be via Zoom, it will be very much the same, just from home).

-At our recent online Soup, Chris de Banks from We are Not Saints updated us on how pitching (and winning) at a previous Brighton Soup had impacted him and his project.
+At our first online Soup in March 2021, Chris de Banks from We are Not Saints updated us on how pitching (and winning) at a previous Brighton Soup had impacted him and his project.

 Apply to Pitch

 So who can pitch?
 Anyone.
 You just need a project or great idea.
 It can be a free service, social enterprise, workshop or a way of improving your local landscape.
 Educational, artistic, inspirational, purely functional or just desperately needed.

 As long as your project is charitable in some way and benefits the people in the community of Brighton & Hove, you can apply.

 We pick four different projects for each event, so if you want a chance to be part of our next soup submit your project below.